LucianoAdonis/lucianoadonis.github.io/pages/lsp-chapter-1.md

 ## What Can It Really Do?

-As quoted from the certification site, **LSP** enables individuals and teams to:
+As quoted from the official site, **LSP** enables individuals and teams to:

 - Unlock the potential of people and their values.
 - Develop teamwork, leadership, and interpersonal relationships.